ramazanUmutcanBesli/VeeamUITask/Readme.md

-# veeam Careers UI Testing Project
+# Veeam Careers Website UI Testing Project
 cz.careers.veeam.com is a career website in Czechia.

 Here is the [Link](https://cz.careers.veeam.com/company) for more information.